Celebrating a Century of Business Excellence with Stratfords

-The group was founded by GEORGE WILLIAM STRATFORD (I'll refer-to as GWS).
+The group was founded by GEORGE WILLIAM STRATFORD (GWS).
 He was born in 1882 in Northampton, a son of a shop assistant ironmonger.
 GWS followed the same line, became fully apprenticed and eventually took a job in Norwich at Colmans.
 Also working at Colmans was a Herbert Carnegie whose sister, Miss Emily Gertrude eventually became his wife.

 After the end of the Boer War GWS went off to South Africa to seek his fortune, starting as a free-tacking ox-cart packman.
 Having brought his father to join him, eventually the whole Stratford family came to South Africa, moving to Johannesburg where the father set up an ironmonger shop.
 Emily, a trained teacher, also accompanied them.